 By Clint Rawson & Bob Edmonston

-The low profile design with pick and carry capabilities have made them popular in the petro-chemical field and other industrial applications making the Gulf Coast region the most prominent market for these types of cranes.
-They are productive and make for another “good tool in the tool box”.
-Restoring older cranes can make sense if the application and demand still exist and a replacement cannot be justified with newer crane models such as the rough terrain crane.
+The low-profile design with pick and carry capabilities have made them popular in the petro-chemical field and other industrial applications, making the Gulf Coast region the most prominent market for these types of cranes.
+They are productive and make for another “good tool in the tool box.”
+Restoring older cranes can make sense if the application and demand still exists and a replacement cannot be justified with newer crane models, such as the rough-terrain crane.

 Here are a few things you should consider when deciding whether or not to restore your cab-down crane.

 New versions of the most popular, out-of-production cranes would have typically retailed for $150,000 to $180,000.
-However, prices for new cab down cranes such as Manitex’s Badger line, Ohio-Louisiana Crane and Broderson are rumored to be in the $280,000 plus range while a 10 year old crane can sell for between $50,000 and $60,000.
-When considering buying a used crane with the intention to restore it, you need to read on about developing a scope of work (see Restoration Road Map below).
+However, prices for new cab-down cranes such as Manitex’s Badger line, Ohio-Louisiana Crane, and Broderson, are rumored to be in the $280,000-plus range, while a 10-year-old crane can sell for between $50,000 and $60,000.
+When considering buying a used crane with the intention to restore it, you need to read about developing a scope of work (see Restoration Road Map below).

-It takes a real commitment to make certain that it does not become a side project and end up costing you more than expected in labor as well as having the unit out of revenue generating service for an extended period of time.
-Remember the name of the game is to get the crane up and running and into revenue generating service in the shortest time and most cost effective manner.
-So be sure to consider getting a proposal from a competent third-party repair and restoration services provider.
+It takes a real commitment to make certain that it does not become a side project and end up costing you more than expected in labor, as well as having the unit out of revenue-generating service for an extended period of time.
+Remember, the name of the game is to get the crane up and running and into revenue-generating service in the shortest time and most cost-effective manner.
+Be sure to consider getting a proposal from a competent third-party repair and restoration services provider.

 What cranes are worth restoring?

 As previously mentioned, there are some aftermarket parts suppliers that continue to support certain models of cab-down cranes.